mosaicml/llm-foundry/examples/bert/README.md

 If you run into any problems with the code, please file Github issues directly to this repo.

-If you want to train BERT-style models on MosaicML Cloud, reach out to us at [demo@mosaicml.com](mailto:demo@mosaicml.com)!
+If you want to train BERT-style models on MosaicML platform, reach out to us at [demo@mosaicml.com](mailto:demo@mosaicml.com)!